 Hello there, and welcome to Data Pointed, which four out of five dentists agree is the best damn data and visualization site on the Internets!

 The Data Pointed recipe?
-One part magazine, with original, longer-format articles that document our in-house research endeavors, and two parts blog, chronicling interesting developments from elsewhere within the field of data art and visualization.
+One part magazine, with original, longer-format articles that document my in-house research endeavors, and two parts blog, chronicling interesting developments from elsewhere within the field of data art and visualization.
 Combine, add a pinch of comedy and half a thesaurus, pressure cook until tender, and bon appétit.
 To receive updates fresh-and-hot, please do subscribe to the RSS feed, follow on Twitter, or fan on Facebook.